 \section{Introduction}

-It is a well established and basic neurophysiological fact that neural activity leads to particular spatiotemporal patterns in the cortex, see for instance the survey in \cite{wu2008}, and other brain structures like the hippocampus, see for example \cite{lubenov2009}.
-These spatiotemporal patterns have the qualitative properties of periodic or traveling waves, see for instance \cite{townsend2015}.
-Such patterns, like periodic and traveling waves, play important roles in neurophysiological models of cognitive processing, beginning with the synchronization models of von der Malsburg \cite{malsburg1981} or the synfire chains of Abeles \cite{abeles1982}.
-It is therefore important to understand the emergence of these patterns in densely connected networks of neurons that communicate with each other by transmitting neural information via their synapses \cite{kandel2000principles}.
-For understanding such macroscopic patterns, it seems natural to abstract from details at the microscopic, that is, neuronal, level and to study pattern formation from a more general perspective.
-One recent approach \cite{galinsky2020} looks at the electromagnetic properties and the folding geometry of brain tissue.
-A more classical, and by now rather well-established approach is neural field theory.
-Neural field theory considers populations of neurons embedded in a coarse-grained spatial area and neural field equations describe the spatio-temporal evolution of coarse grained variables like the firing rate activity in these populations of neurons \cite{wilson1973mathematical}.
-Neural field models were first introduced by Wilson and Cowan as a spatially extended version of Hopfield neural networks \cite{wilson1973mathematical,wilson1972excitatory}.
-A simplified model that could be mathematically treated in rather explicit form was developed by Amari \cite{amari1977dynamics}, which consists of nonlinear integro-differential equations.
-These equations play an important role also in other fields such as machine learning, which combines ideas from neural field modeling and model based recognition \cite{veltz2011stability,perlovsky2006toward}.
+It is a well-established and basic neurophysiological fact that neural activity leads to particular spatiotemporal patterns in the cortex; see for instance the survey in \citep{wu2008}, and other brain structures like the hippocampus, see for example \citep{lubenov2009}.
+These spatiotemporal patterns have the qualitative properties of periodic or traveling waves, see, for instance, \citep{townsend2015}.
+Such patterns, like periodic and traveling waves, play important roles in neurophysiological models of cognitive processing, beginning with the synchronization models of von der Malsburg \citep{malsburg1981} or the synfire chains of Abeles \citep{abeles1982}.
+It is, therefore, important to understand the emergence of these patterns in densely connected networks of neurons that communicate with each other by transmitting neural information via their synapses \citep{kandel2000principles}.
+For understanding such macroscopic patterns, it seems natural to abstract from details at the microscopic, that is, neuronal, level, and to study pattern formation from a more general perspective.
+One recent approach \citep{galinsky2020} looks at the electromagnetic properties and the folding geometry of brain tissue.
+A more classical, and by now rather well-established approach is the neural field theory.
+Neural field theory considers populations of neurons embedded in a coarse-grained spatial area, and neural field equations describe the spatiotemporal evolution of coarse-grained variables like the firing rate activity in these populations of neurons \citep{wilson1973mathematical}.
+Wilson and Cowan first introduced neural field models as a spatially extended version of Hopfield neural networks \citep{wilson1973mathematical,wilson1972excitatory}.
+A simplified model that could be mathematically treated in a rather explicit form was developed by Amari \citep{amari1977dynamics}, which consists of nonlinear integrodifferential equations.
+These equations play an important role also in other fields, such as machine learning, which combines ideas from neural field modeling and model based recognition \citep{veltz2011stability,perlovsky2006toward}.